traefik/traefik-helm-chart/EXAMPLES.md

 The `annotations` and `labels` fields on IngressRoute resources support Go template expressions, consistent with how `podAnnotations` and `podLabels` are handled elsewhere in the chart.
-This is useful for tools like [Homepage](https://gethomepage.dev/) that discover services via annotations.
+This is useful for tools discovering services via annotations.

 ```yaml
 ingressRoute: